MMV-Lab/im2im-paper/manuscript.md

 ## Funding

+This work is supported by the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF) under the funding reference 161L0272, and by the Ministry of Culture and Science of the State of North Rhine-Westphalia (Ministerium für Kultur und Wissenschaft des Landes Nordrhein-Westfalen, MKW NRW).

 ## Authors' contributions

+J.C. planned the project and implemented most of the software.
+J.S. tested the software and ran all the experiments.
+Y.Z. added Docker support to the software, while J.S. and Y.Z. contributed minor fixes to the code.
+J.C. wrote the paper together with J.S., Y.Z. contributed to proofreading.

 ## Acknowledgments

 We would like to thank the MONAI team for their support in our process of development, and the aicsimageio team for advice on how to integrate aicsimageio into the package.
-This work is supported by the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF) under the funding reference 161L0272, and by the Ministry of Culture and Science of the State of North Rhine-Westphalia  (Ministerium für Kultur und Wissenschaft des Landes Nordrhein-Westfalen, MKW NRW).

 ## References {.page_break_before}